eridien/vscode-function-explorer/README.md

  All syntax types can be marked the same way functions are.
 The marks appear in the gutter just like function marks and they are also used in navigation.

  The explorer shows only actual functions by default but when another type of syntax is marked it also appears in the list until unmarked.
 This feature is important when using the marks like bookmarks.
-There need to be a lot of marks for navigation.
+There needs to be a lot of marks for navigation.

  #### Symbols indicate the type of syntax node.